 =query(CountriesByRegion,"select B where A='"&RegionDL&"'")

 In the above function, I have used “Named Ranges” to make the function more readable.
 “A” and “B” are column labels.

-Now you can use this list to create another data validation rule for the country drop-down list (dependent list) as we created the region list (main list) at the beginning.
+Now you can use the above filtered list to create another data validation rule for the country drop-down list (dependent list) as we created the region list (main list) at the beginning.